I’m Sally. Self-confessed fitness + health foodie lover.

 Born in the UK, I moved to Australia

 a few six years ago to enjoy a little more sunshine.
 Living near Bondi will tend to have you review your bikini body once in a while, but in my attempt to ditch the apple crumbles and focus on nutrition I was subjected to a lot of plain low-calorie food.
 After a few months I learnt one thing: life is better with chocolate.
 And apple crumble.
 So my experimenting began and The Fit Foodie was born.

 I generally focus my attention on concocting high-protein foods packed with good fats and wholesome nutrients.
 This helps me to maintain lean muscle and sustain my energy levels.
 Processed foods that are high in salt, sugar and trans-fats are out.
 Unfortunately not a lot of supermarkets cater for this, so my inner city Sydney apartment holds my rather tiny test kitchen.
 It doesn’t always go to plan, but when it does I share the recipes to inspire other clean-eating journeys.

 The Fit Foodie blog is a hub for all things healthy, fit, stylish, aspirational and influential.
-Sharing my passion for wellbeing and fitness, my mission is to give you the information and inspiration to feel nourished and happy.
+Sharing my passion for wellbeing and fitness, my mission is to give you the information and inspiration to feel nourished, happy and empowered.